gerardl/devtools/README.md

 ## Sources

-The source tab handles three very important functions:
+The sources tab handles three very important functions:

 1. It allows you to view all the files the current website has downloaded
 2. Allows you to make changes to JavaScript and CSS files and view the results in your browser